 How could we be more precise (and operationally useful)?

-Membership retention rate is better defined as: the number of people who PAID for a renewal in the last 12 months divided by the number of people who were renewal eligible (that have a term that will cause them to stop being a member/subscriber during the same period).
+Retention rate is better defined as: the number of people who PAID for a renewal in the last 12 months divided by the number of people who were renewal eligible (that have a term that will cause them to stop being a member/subscriber/customer during the same period).

 Note – we are still working with a blended retention rate because it doesn’t show you how retention breaks down by tenure.